Skip to main content

 The Regional Context

-Singapore is not alone in facing this gap, but it is more exposed because of how much the government has staked on AI as a national strategy.
+Singapore isn't alone in facing this gap, but it's more exposed because of how much the government has staked on AI as a national strategy.
 Under the National AI Strategy 2.0, Singapore has committed over S$1 billion to AI research and development through 2030.
 The country has launched dedicated AI missions in areas like healthcare, education, and finance.

 Across the border, the story is different but equally instructive.
 Indonesia, with 51% of firms reportedly adopting AI, is seeing broader but shallower adoption.
 Vietnam is building AI capacity from a lower base but with a younger, more digitally native workforce.
 Malaysia is attracting data centre investment that could underpin future AI infrastructure.

 A February 2026 DBS survey of 730 Singapore companies found that 82% plan to internationalise this year.
-For those companies, AI is not optional.
-It is the difference between competing in regional markets and being left behind by more agile rivals in neighbouring countries.
+For those companies, AI isn't optional.
+It's the difference between competing in regional markets and being left behind by more agile rivals in neighbouring countries.
+As our coverage of Asia-Pacific enterprise AI investment shows, the stakes are only getting higher.

 FAQ